 Dr. James H. Langman

-Dr. Visintainer, a 1985 graduate of the University of Pennsylvania School of Veterinary Medicine joined the practice in May 1988.
-He brought with him a desire to expand the services offered by the CDVH.
-These included creating an in-house laboratory and adding radiology.
+Dr. Visintainer, a 1985 graduate of the University of Pennsylvania School of Veterinary Medicine, joined the practice in May 1988, bringing with him a desire to expand the services offered by the Country Doctor Veterinary Hospital.
+These included creating an in-house laboratory and adding radiology capabilities.
 The original New Tripoli Clinic opened in August 1989.

 Dr. Kimberly Kish, a 1992 graduate of the University of Pennsylvania School of Veterinary Medicine, joined the practice in January of 2002.
 Dr. Kish's superb veterinary skills coupled with her exemplary client skills contributed to the continuing growth of the practice.

-Dr. Kelly Trexler-Wertman, a 2004 graduate of Louisiana State School of Veterinary Medicine, was welcomed back to the practice in June of 2004.
-Having worked for the practice in various positions through out her educational career.
+Dr. Kelly Trexler-Wertman, a 2004 graduate of Louisiana State School of Veterinary Medicine who had worked for the practice in various positions throughout her educational career, was welcomed back to the practice in June of 2004.
 Her excellent skills, friendly manner and compassionate care fits well with our practice.

 As our clientele grew in numbers and new medical and laboratory equipment were added to the practice we outgrew the original hospital on Dr. Langman's property in Orefield.
 Planning for a new facility began in 2002 and construction of the new hospital started in July 2004.
 In January of 2005 both the Orefield Hospital and the original New Tripoli clinic closed and the current hospital was completed and opened on January 10, 2005.